 Here’s another shocker – It’s also likely that they’ll come back – they all do.
-That’s because they repeat the same toxic behavior with every new supply, eventually get dumped, start craving the supply again, and when they don’t have anyone around – they turn to you.
+That’s because they repeat the same toxic behavior with every new supply, eventually, get dumped, start craving the supply again, and when they don’t have anyone around – they turn to you.

 But the question you need to ask yourself is, “Do I need this person back in life?”.
 They’ll try to convince you that they have changed.
 They beg and plead if needed.

-Narcissists are incredibly talented and occupy high profile positions in society.
+Narcissists are incredibly talented and occupy high-profile positions in society.
 Some of them include politicians, celebrities, CEOs of major corporations, and more.
 Power, status, and pride drive them.

-But behind the façade of fame, success, and prestige is a person that is insecure, hurt, fearful, has low self-esteem, and a fragile ego.
+But behind the façade of fame, success, and prestige is a person that is insecure, hurt, fearful, has low self-esteem, and has a fragile ego.
 For them, love is not a gentle feeling, but a conquest battle that they must win in any situation.